AshleyBrown11/Project-1/README.md

 4. If the board is full and no player has won, the game is a cat.
 5. Click the "Start New Round" button to reset the board and start a new round.
 6. Keep playing multiple rounds until you decide to stop.

+Improvements I would like to make is to add sound and add pictures in place of the "X" and "O".
+I would also like to add the strike function when a winner has been declared.